yukilzw/prince-cli/README.md

 - common folder content page component actions, reducers, methods needed many times, use path like`@common/`in the code.
 - `debug`mode require that you shuold build server side bufore using it, then edit file script/config.js and`build` program.
 At last commit dist folder to server side.<br/>

-### Developer information
-Any questions or suggestions please send e-mail to me:
-334652479@qq.com